kaseymallette/blackjack/README.md

 Create a blackjack program that:
-(i) allows a single user to continuously play blackjack hands from a six-deck shoe (ii) uses basic strategy to run through blackjack hands for x number of six-deck shoes (iii) analyzes the accuracy of basic strategy to predict number of hands won
+(i) allows a single user to continuously play blackjack hands from a six-deck shoe (ii) uses basic strategy to run through blackjack hands for x number of six-deck shoes (iii) analyzes the accuracy of basic strategy by using the player's first two cards and the dealer's up card to predict the outcome of the hand

 ## Purpose